stefanspringer1/SwiftXML/README.md

 ## Finding related nodes

 Starting from some node, you might want to find related nodes, e.g. its children.
 The following methods are provided.
 Sequences returned are always lazy sequences, iterating through them gives items of the obvious type.
-As mentioned in teh general description of the library, manipulating the XML tree during such an iteration is allowed.
+As mentioned in the general description of the library, manipulating the XML tree during such an iteration is allowed.

 Finding the document the node is contained in: